VeryCrazyDog/gnome-disable-gestures/README.md

 This repo is created for the purpose to publish the extension using [katastrophal's implementation][3].

+## Development resources
+- [Requirements and tips for getting your GNOME Shell Extension approved]

 ## Appendix
 Original implementation by [mattbell87]:
 ```js